 Let us go on a journey where we shall find PERFECT PEACE.
 Are you ready?

-Let’s stick together, with the good stuff seeping in and immediately clearing our mind of any negative thoughts before our first step upward and onward till we reach our destination.
+Let’s stick together, with the good things seeping in and immediately clearing our mind of any negative thoughts before our first step upward and onward till we reach our destination.

-We’ll begin our climb with a question: Where can one find Perfect Peace?
+We’ll begin our climb with a question: Where can perfect peace be found?